2016-2017 Mobile Prototyping

 For group of friends that live in similar neighborhood, finding places to meet involves elements such as types of activity, relative distances between each other, distance of the meeting place.

-We discussed the pain points of transition between the messaging and map, when a group is choosing reasonably ideal location all, which we call POI (Point Of Interest).
+We discussed the pain points of transition between the messaging and map, when a group is choosing reasonably ideal location, which we call POI (Point Of Interest).
 In order to discuss and validate a single POI, the user needs to go through 5 App Switching between map and message application.

 In the phase of brainstorming and ideation we identified the problems and defined the users to young group of friends residing in close proximity with one another.
 Also, we aimed to create a simple user centered design application that can minimize the user workload from sharing spatial information, by merging core functions of messaging and map searching for ideal activities.
 After brainstorming, we decided to add core functions: chatting, location searching, distance, location sharing, and information on Point of interests (POIs).